 In 2005 I founded the Institute of Philosophy in the University of London, and was its first director until 2008.

-In 2009 I moved to the Faculty of Philosophy in the University of Cambridge, where I was the Knightbridge Professor of Philosophy and a fellow of Peterhouse.
-I remained there for 8 years.
+In 2009 I moved to the Faculty of Philosophy in the University of Cambridge, where I was the Knightbridge Professor of Philosophy and a fellow of Peterhouse for 8 years.

 In 2017 I moved to Budapest to become professor of philosophy at the Central European University.
-The CEU is an independent, private, English-language graduate school, founded by George Soros in 1991.
+The CEU is an independent, private, English-language university, founded by George Soros in 1991.

-In October 2019, the CEU will open a campus in Vienna.
+In September 2020, the CEU moved to its campus in Vienna.
 This is because the Hungarian government of Viktor Orbán passed a law in 2017 designed to make the CEU illegal in Hungary.

 I am #251 on this list.